2012 Serbian presidential election: Results

 About 6.7 million people were eligible to vote for the 12 candidates.
 The Organization for Security and Co-operation in Europe will undertake the organization of voting for the roughly 109,000 Serb voters in Kosovo.
-These results include the districts of the newly formed Republic of Kosovo, which at the same time has elections independent of the Serbian nation.
+These results include the districts of Kosovo-Metohija autonomous province, which at the same time has elections independent of the Serbian nation.
 Voting stations were open from 7:00 to 20:00 with no incidents reported across the country.
 Voter turnout by 18:00 was 46.34% in Belgrade, 48.37% in central Serbia and 47.89% in Vojvodina.
 The first round resulted in no clear victory for any candidate.
 With 25% of ballots counted, Boris Tadić was leading with 26.7% over Tomislav Nikolić who had 25.5% of the vote.

 In the second round Nikolić received 51% of the vote to 49% for Tadić.
 The results were a surprise, as stated by Russian media, based on previous polls.
 "This was an electoral earthquake, a totally unexpected result," political analyst Slobodan Antonić said on Serbia's RTS state television.